Skip to main content

 Search

-SEPTEMBER SATURDAYS – Member Exclusive Hours and Cyanotype Prints
+SEPTEMBER SATURDAYS – Member Exclusive Hours and Birdhouse Builds

 In appreciation of member support, we are pleased to offer Trust members early entry to the new Frank Lloyd Wright Reading Room and Archives at the Trust’s Resource Center.
 To celebrate the opening of the Resource Center, the Trust is hosting a different creative activity every Saturday in September, just for members.
-In honor of Wright’s love for nature, join us for a cyanotype craft where we harness the power of the sun to create Wright-inspired prints.
+Come create your own Home and Studio-inspired birdhouse while learning about the birds in your own backyard.

 SEPTEMBER SATURDAYS – Member Exclusive Hours and Paper Weaving